hbctraining/Training-modules/Accelerate_with_automation/lessons/loops_and_scripts.md

 > #### Why are we using curly brackets with the variable name?
 When we append a variable with free text, we need shell to know where our variable name ends.
 By encapsulating the variable name in curly brackets we are letting shell know that everything inside it is the variable name.
 This way when we reference it, shell knows to print the variable `$base` and not to look for a variable called `$base_badreads.fq`.

 >Note that $base is actually a short form of ${base}.
 We can only ditch the curly brackets and rely on the short form when the variable name is **not** followed by a letter, digit, or an underscore.
-As you write your own code it is good practice to be safe to use `${variable}` and understand that errors may result from not using curly brackets when needed, even if it is convinent.
+As you write your own code remember that it is always safe to use `${variable}` and understand that errors may result from not using curly brackets when needed, even if it is convinent.
 As you navigate scripts written by other people you will see both forms.

 We'll also add an additional `grep` statement which uses the `c` flag to count the reads it finds, and also uses the `H` flag to include the file name in the output, which will be redirected to a count summary file via `>`: